Christian theology: Eschatology: Final destiny of humanity

 Martin Luther, John Calvin, and other 16th-century reformers wrote long tracts about the End Times, but interest in eschatology dwindled after the Reformation until the late 19th century, when it became popular in the Reformed, Pentecostal, and Evangelical sects.
 It was increasingly recognized as a formal division of theological study during the 20th century.

 The second coming of Christ is the central event in Christian eschatology.
 Most Christians believe that death and suffering will continue to exist until Christ's return.
 Others believe that suffering will gradually be eliminated prior to his coming, and that the elimination of injustice is our part in preparing for that event.
-Needless to say, there are a variety of viewpoints concerning the order and significance of eschatological events.